 With our Sixt car hire deals on Malta you can really enjoy this charming Mediterranean archipelago.
 We have an extensive fleet of premium vehicles designed to suit both business and leisure travellers while our affordable prices offer something for every pocket.
 When you rent a car on Malta your contract is backed up by our excellent customer service record.
-Carry on reading for some useful driving and travel tips to ensure you enjoy your island visit.
+Malta can be the perfect destination for Brits, offering winter sun, historic towns and stunning beaches - not to mention the driving is on the left hand side of the road, just like at home in the UK.
+Use our quick-and-easy booking form above to browse prices and vehicles or carry on reading for some useful driving and travel tips to ensure you make the most of your Malta visit.

 We have three car hire on Malta branches conveniently located at both the airport and at city hotels ready to ensure you have a stress-free vehicle collection.
 Booking your car rental on Malta is straightforward and should your plans change, we can often make cancellations without any charge.
 Take a look at some of the sights and attractions we suggest you visit when you rent a car on Malta.